 Kazakhstan Renewable Power Market and World Expo 2017 - Future Energy

 Specialized Expo 2017 was officially opened on 10 June in Astana, the capital of the Republic of Kazakhstan.
 The Expo, which is taking place on a site covering 25 hectares, will be open to the public until 10 September 2017.
-Kazakhstan was elected by BIE Member States as the host of Expo 2017 during the General Assembly of 22 November 2012, and Expo 2017 Astana was formally recognized by the General Assembly on 11 June 2014.
+The BIE Member States elected Kazakhstan as the host of Expo 2017 during the General Assembly of 22 November 2012, and Expo 2017 Astana was formally recognized by the General Assembly on 11 June 2014.
 Expo 2017 is being organized under the theme Future Energy.
 This, along with the three subthemes – Reducing CO2 Emissions, Living Energy Efficiency, and Energy for All – allow the Expo to present the state of energy today and to showcase sustainable solutions and innovative technologies.
 Expo 2017 organizers expect over 5 million visits during the 93 days that it is open.
-Kazakhstan has made considerable progress towards the establishment of a market economy and the provision of an attractive climate for foreign investment.
+Kazakhstan has made considerable progress towards establishing a market economy and providing an attractive climate for foreign investment.
 The country has abundant natural resources.
 The country has substantial quantities of petroleum deposits, natural gas, coal and uranium.

 Rapid economic growth in the past decade has led to an increase in primary energy consumption and a growing electricity demand according to Kazakhstan Photovoltaic (Solar PV) Market: Outlook 2016÷2025